Language Boxes Grid

 • fix things.

-This includes parks, streets, transport.
+This includes parks, streets, transport, Council buildings and public spaces.

 • Priority 2: Inclusive services and information